Thursday, January 24, 2008

 Here she comes again / she's my best friend's girl.

-Jonathan Rosenbaum (The Chicago Reader) compares Tarr's early-'80s output to John Cassavetes-and the director expresses admiration for the "personality" of Cassavetes, Rainer Werner Fassbinder, and Jean-Luc Godard-but I was reminded more of Krzysztof Kieslowski, circa 1966-80.
-Both Eastern European directors, in their younger days, had an empathetic interest in the lower class.
-Kieslowski never lost his empathy, but as he moved from Poland to France, his characters, like Ir/(R)ne Jacob's opera singer in The Double Life of Veronique, grew in both income and stature.
-They also became more conventionally attractive (see Juliette Binoche in Blue and Julie Delpy in White).
-The same cannot be said of Tarr.
+Both Eastern European directors, in their younger days, had an empathetic interest in the lower classes.
+Kieslowski never lost his empathy, but as he moved from Poland to France, his characters, like Irène Jacob's opera singer in The Double Life of Veronique, grew in both income and stature.
+They also became more conventionally attractive, notably Juliette Binoche in Blue and Julie Delpy in White.
+The same cannot be said of Tarr's characters.

-As for Sachs, it's too soon to say whether his filmography will favor one income class over another.
-Granted, Rip Torn, star of the Sundance Grand Jury Prize-winning Forty Shades of Blue (2005), plays a moneyed record mogul, and Sachs's debut, The Delta (1996), concentrates on a comfortably middle-class teenager, but less affluent folks are often floating around the periphery.
+It's too soon to say whether Ira Sachs's filmography will favor one income class over another.
+Granted, Rip Torn, star of the 2005 Sundance Grand Jury Prize-winning Forty Shades of Blue, plays a moneyed record mogul, and his 1996 debut, The Delta, concerns a comfortably middle-class teenager, but less affluent folks are often floating around the periphery.

 Tuesday, January 1, 2008